Raining Mangoes: In Conversation with Hafsa Nouman

 Lara Xenia: If you could have a dream exhibition, where would it be?

 Hafsa Nouman: Oh, that's a really good question.
-I am not sure if I have seen a space exactly like it, but in my mind, my dream exhibition is in a circular room with an oculus so light can revolve and oscillate.
+My dream exhibition is in a circular room with an oculus so light can revolve and oscillate.
 There would be a total of five rooms; one a square and the four circular, all with dome-like ceilings.
 I’ve always wanted to go to the Pantheon, especially at night.
 Imagine being inside it with shifting light, rain, and a full moon.
 I think that this space reminds me of Phuppo Khaldi’s house in Lahore.
 She was my mother’s aunt.
-It was a pre-partition art deco beautiful house with high ceilings and circular rooms.
+It was a pre-partition Art Deco house with high ceilings and circular rooms.

 LX: That'd be gorgeous.
 Tell me about Lahore and what drew you to art.

-LX: That’s incredible that your family has a scribe history and that you also attended that university!
+LX: She sounds like an incredible life mentor and matriarch.
+That’s really fascinating that you grew up in Beijing and that you also attended that university.
 What was it like for you?

-HN: NCA was difficult because it has a notorious hazing culture, but I found supportive peers and extraordinary mentors such as Fatima Haider, who had studied at SAIC and saw my practice clearly before I could articulate it myself.
-Another key influence was a Yale PhD candidate Maliha Noorani, who introduced me to modern South Asian, Latin American, and Arab art.
-And of course, Rabeya Jalil, Saulat Ajmal, and Laila Rahman were always such pillars of support.
-Through Maliha, I came across manifestos of Shakir Hassan Al Said.
+HN: I found supportive peers and extraordinary mentors such as Fatima Haider who had studied at SAIC.
+She saw my practice clearly before I could even articulate it myself.
+Another key influence was a Yale PhD candidate Maliha Noorani, who introduced me to Modern South Asian, Latin American, and Arab art.
+And of course, Rabeya Jalil, Saulat Ajmal, and Laila Rahman were major pillars of support.
+Through Maliha, I came across manifestos by Shakir Hassan Al Said.
 His radical experiments with language and calligraphy profoundly shaped how I think about art as a space for transcendence.
-And I do have to give credit to my art teachers in school, Khushbahkt, Amra Khan and Butool Waheed.
-Their encouragement and critique filled me with immeasurable resilience.
+And my school teachers Khushbahkt, Amra Khan and Butool Waheed also helped me learn close looking.

 LX: Are you interested in any spiritual doctrines as well?
 I’m just curious because you mentioned transcendence.

 HF: Yes!
 I think a lot about Sufi ideas because they focus so much on the idea of calming your nafs, your ego, and also phenomena like nature as the ground, and the possibility of transcendence through a single gesture.
 I come from a Sufi household that’s not overtly very religious, but those ideas have still shaped me.
 I wanted to create a surface where the past, present, and future collapse.
-During my third year of undergrad in COVID, I was reading a lot about archaeology, and I thought, “What if I treat my surface as an archaeological site?”
-Around then, my grandmother,on my mum’s side, passed away, and it was my first real experience with loss.
-I call her Bibi.
+During my third year of undergrad during COVID, I was reading a lot about archaeology, and I thought, “What if I treat my surface as an archaeological site?”
+Around then, my grandmother on my mom’s side passed away, and it was my first real experience with loss.
+We called her Bibi.

 I wanted to create a surface where the past, present, and future collapse.

-LX: I love that concept, and also studied Sufi manuscripts a bit.
-I’m sorry about your grandmother.
+LX: I love that Sufi concept, and I’m also sorry about your maternal grandmother.
+That must’ve been especially hard during COVID.

 “What if I treat my surface as an archaeological site?”

-LX: That’s really jarring.
-I’m sorry you witnessed that firsthand.
-Is this your grandma's house?
+LX: No way, not Shah Jahan’s Peacock Throne!
+But that must’ve been really jarring.
+I’m sorry you witnessed that firsthand and had to relocate.
+Is this your grandma's house? [gestures to artwork]

-HN: No I am not.
-Bibi’s family was from Afghanistan.
-And yes, I made this house from my memory by constructing different photographs together, which I had access to for the first time at her funeral.
-I made this in my third year of uni in Lahore at my new house.
-We had just moved, and we were sending photos on WhatsApp for months.
-(Pointing to a work) I was interested in Minimalism in relation to my work, and was, and still am, cautious about using that term myself.
-At the same time, it felt like an honour for my professors to acknowledge it as being inflected with that.
+HN: Yes, I made this in my third year of university when I moved to a new house.
+[Pointing to artwork] I was interested in Minimalism in relation to my work, and was, and still am, cautious about using that term myself.
+At the same time, it felt like an honor for my professors to acknowledge the concern as being inflected with that.
 It made me feel like I was onto something.
 After that, I started making more of these sanded walls.
-[Pointing to another painting] This is also one of the paintings I made.
+[Points to another painting] This is another painting of mine.
 It’s the sehan (terrace) of the house I grew up in.

 LX: Oh, wow.
-And who are these figures?
-I like the erasure of the figure and the furniture here.
-What was the concept behind its origin?
+I like the erasure of the figures and your choice of furniture here.
+Who are these figures and what’s the overarching concept behind this work?

-HN: One of them is my mom.
-The others are my sisters, two of them are my younger cousins, and then one of them is myselfI.
+HN: One of them is my Amma.
+The others are my sisters, two of them are my younger cousins, and then one of them is myself.
 It was a monsoon day in August, and we were eating mangoes in the rain.
 I didn’t want the focus to be on the figures because we all have memories like this growing up.
-Those spaces no longer exist for us because of the rapid development, and every family has a similar story.
+Those spaces no longer exist due to rapid urbanization, and every family has a similar story to us.
 I wanted the viewer to insert their own figures into a day like this.
 I am just painting the ground for your own figures to exist on.

 LX: I love how you included a fleeting deflated basketball in the backyard.
 That conjures a lot of memories for me.